 Perseverance is about self-discipline, self-control, self-motivation and self-accountability.
 It’s about being passionate enough about yourself, your life and your experiences to ensure that you put in the effort consistently to ensure that you achieve what it is you are setting out to achieve.

-So, being resilient, involves being positive, proactive and focused on the bigger picture.
+So, resilience, involves being positive, proactive and focused on the bigger picture.
 It’s about developing and maintaining a growth mind-set, visualising the end goal and maintaining focus on the overall bigger picture so that you can keep a calm head, seek to be solutions focused and overcome obstacles.

 Some key attributes needed to be resilient include: